tsmcphaul/huddle-up/README.md

 Once cloned, confirm you are in the application's directory and run 'bundle install'.

-Once installed, run 'Rails s' to start up your local server.
+Once installed, run 'rails s' to start up your local server.

 Open your web browser and enter 'http://localhost:3000/' in the address bar.